GPT-5.2 ProBatch 2

 • His attraction to “impossibility” papers (even the title style).

-• His willingness to say: don’t just accumulate supporting evidence; find the signature that cannot happen under a model.
+• His willingness to say: don’t just accumulate supporting ; find the signature that cannot happen under a model.

 There’s a symmetry here between: